kartha01/IBMPartnerDemo/README.md

 [Back to Table of Contents](https://tjmcmanus.github.io/IBMPartnerDemo)

-### Quick run through of some OpenShift CLI commands - Coming
+### Quick run through of some OpenShift CLI commands
 In the section installing, you ran a few commands to validate the installation.
 Let go a little deeper to showcase what you might want to be able to do from the command line.

 1. **List** all the **pods** in the **cluster**.
 You should see on the left the **namespaces** or **projects**. next moving right is the **pod name**, how many are **ready**, their **state**, **restarts** and days running or **age**.